HackYourFuture/Node.js/week3/README.md

 As you can see from the examples it would be really difficult to build such services ourselves.
 Just imagine the security and legal issues involved in building a [payment processing system](https://stripe.com/docs/api)!

-Another trendy reason for using APIs is known as "microservices".
-In a nutshell, microservices is an approach to building web sites where the application is split into many small servers which use APIs to talk to each other.
-This is a huge topic that we do not have time to cover, but it is really good to know about.
-To understand it on a high level see the [video](https://www.youtube.com/watch?v=STKCRSUsyP0).

 ### How to consume an external API?

 How to consume an external API.
 First of all, let's define the terms here.